Johannesburg

 Keep reading for the details.

-Kickstart your art collection
+Kick-start your art collection

 Discover masterpieces that won't break the bank with Unlocking Your Collection at Origin Art.
-There'll be quality art to suit every pocket across a range of mediums and styles, with nothing over R5,000.
+There'll be quality art to suit every pocket across mediums and styles, with nothing over R5,000.
 In addition to the diverse collection on show, this is a chance to engage with the artists themselves and discover the stories behind the works that speak to you.
 There'll also be practical tips and tricks for beginning and growing your art collection.
 In the often intimidating world of art, Unlocking Your Collection is a deliberate step towards welcoming art lovers of all levels into the fold.

 Where to eat and drink